PlanktoScope/device-pkgs/reference.md

   ```

 #### `tags` field
-This field of the `deployment` section is an array of strings to associate with the package deployment or with resources provided by the package deployment.
+This field of the `deployment` section is an array of strings to associate with the package deployment or with resources required or provided by the package deployment.
 These tags have no semantic meaning within the Pallet package specification, but can be used by other applications for arbitrary purposes.
 - This field is optional.
 - Example:
   ```yaml